 Pat Snow (BFA 1990) works as an artist and serves as Inside Sales Representative at MIND Research Institute in Austin, Texas.
 His art website is here.

 Karen Graffeo (MFA 1987, photography) is an internationally known multi-media artist in photography, performance and installation, recognized for her work with the Romani people.
 She has been a Fulbright Senior Scholar and the recipient of numerous grants.
 She has had numerous national and international solo exhibitions and her work is included in public and private collections around the world and in Alabama.
-She is associate professor of art and director of photography at the University of Montevallo.
+She is professor of art and director of photography at the University of Montevallo.

 Known as a master printmaker and “an inveterate promoter of graphic art in Alabama,” Scott Stephens (MFA 1983), now Professor of Art and Chair at University of Montevallo’s Department of Art, works in large-format printmaking and historic photographic processes.
 His work has been recognized with a fellowship from the Southern Arts Federation/National Endowment for the Arts and two individual artist fellowships from the Alabama State Council on the Arts in 1992 and 2002.
 In 2006 Stephens was designated the Carnegie Foundation CASE Alabama Professor of the Year.

 Daniel Livingston (MFA 1979, BFA 1976, ceramics) is a master raku potter and exhibits his work throughout the Southeast.
 Livingston was a longtime studio artist at the Kentuck Art Center in Northport, Ala., and has been a demonstrating artist at the Kentuck Festival of the Arts since 1992.
 For two decades, he taught ceramics as a full-time instructor at UA and retired in 2013.
 More about Livingston here.
 And his art page is here.